caabernathy/oss-start/CODE_OF_CONDUCT.md

 * Using welcoming and inclusive language
 * Being respectful of differing viewpoints and experiences
 * Gracefully accepting constructive criticism
-* Focusing on what is best for the community
+* Focusing on what is best for the community, and prioritizing marginalized people's safety
 * Showing empathy towards other community members
+* Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience

 Examples of unacceptable behavior by participants include:

 * The use of sexualized language or imagery and unwelcome sexual attention or advances
+* The use of violant language or imagery
 * Trolling, insulting/derogatory comments, and personal or political attacks
 * Public or private harassment
-* Publishing others' private information, such as a physical or electronic address, without explicit permission
+* Publishing others' private information, such as a physical or electronic address, without explicit permission (doxxing)
 * Other conduct which could reasonably be considered inappropriate in a professional setting
+* Unwelcome comments regarding a person's lifestyle choices and practices, including those related to food, health, parenting, or employment

 ## Our Responsibilities